Anti Depressants FAQs Symptoms and Treatment.

 It is a group of modern antidepressive formulations that are in general well tolerated, have much less adverse reactions than other groups and are not less effective than the previously described ones.
 Their main disadvantage is the high price.

 The effect of this group is due to the diminishing of the absorption by the presynaptic nerve cell of norepinephrine, which increases its concentration in free form.
 They also neutralize certain serotonin receptors, which helps to enhance the "beneficial" serotonin neurotransmission.
 The most frequent adverse reactions from this group of pills are dry mouth, sleepiness, fat gain, and raised appetite.
 However, they are usually mildly pronounced.
+The most prescribed noradrenergic and specific serotonergic antidepressants are:

 Can I take other formulations with my antidepressant?